 Visit the Kids section of our site to read more about kids we look up to.

-With seven of the eight species of Ontario turtles now listed as species at risk, there is much work to be done to prevent turtles from disappearing from our ecosystems.
+With all eight species of Ontario turtles now listed as species at risk (on May 2, 2018, the Midland Painted turtle was given a designation of “Special Concern” for Canada), there is much work to be done to prevent turtles from disappearing from our ecosystems.
 But each turtle saved can make a difference.
 Less than 1% of eggs make it to adulthood, so every turtle’s ability to reproduce over many decades is crucial.
 Thankfully there is plenty we can all do to help make Ontario a safer place for turtles!